 For me polyamory was a challenging spiritual and self-developmental practice (so is fasting, meditation, social isolation, and attaching weights to your genitals in order to transcend the limits of your biological drives).
 If you’re ready to face your hard-wired fears and trigger them day-after-day, you’d be hard pressed to find a better practice than Polyamory to bring you to your knees to submit to your vulnerability.

 But if you want some modicum of comfort during this wild and danger-ridden journey called life, then monogamy is probably for you.
 It ain’t perfect (spoiler alert: you won’t avoid feeling vulnerable), but it’s the best available path we have to feel connected to our primary other with as little heartache as possible.
+Monogamy does not always mean only one mate for life, and compulsory monogamy in some societies has been linked to promoting equal rights, especially for married couples.

 I, for one, am happier on the monogamy path.
 My relationship serves as a secure base and emboldens me to step outside of my comfort zone professionally and personally.
 Today as I type away in our family’s living room I can hear my wife and toddler going bananas in the kitchen making popcorn.
 You know, life brings its own f’ing growth opportunities without me searching them out.
 I’d rather my relationship provide the love and popcorn.